vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 This truth is confirmed by expository passages like the following:

-and in ślokas like:--

-> "You should seek the protection of Viṣṇu
-who is fit to be approached by every one,
-who is easy of approach,
-who can never go wrong
-and has no one to compare with Him
-and who removes the suffering of those who perform prapatti".

 It is confirmed also by passages in the Sātvatasamhita (2.9), which says that all the three castes beginning with the Kṣatriyas and ending with the Śūdras who have performed prapatti, are competent to adore the four vyūhas, without mantras.
 So also is